APLMOOC/APLMOOC/docs/course/ch3/part5.md

 # Quad functions
----

-This part will cover:
+!!! abstract "This part will cover"

     - What quad functions are
     - Common quad functions:
         - DT
         - A
-  - etc
+        - etc.

+---